vele616/monorepo/packages/jobboard/website/content/jobs/marketing-executive-uk-remote-bitfinex-unTJD.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/bitfinex"
 companyWebsite: "https://www.bitfinex.com/"
-summary: "Bitfinex wishes to hire a new marketing executive uk.
-If you have demonstrable experience in a wide range of digital marketing including marketing database management, email marketing, social media, SEO, display advertising campaigns and events promotion, consider applying."
+summary: "Bitfinex wishes to hire a new Marketing Executive.
+If you have experience in using data, research and customer feedback to improve a campaign to inform future activities, consider applying."
 summaryBackup: "To apply as a marketing executive uk at Bitfinex, you preferably need to have some knowledge of: #marketing, #management, #socialmedia."
-featured: 20
+featured: 10
 ---

 ## Job description